Tiny-Foxes/RyutoSetsujin-Customizations/README.md

 # Rhythmic
 Based off of Rhythm Heaven, using the "Unlockstep" font (https://www.reddit.com/r/rhythmheaven/comments/asuptm/i_made_a_font_based_off_lockstep_dss_title_font/).

+# Simple
+There was a minimalistic attempt.

+# Simple Lines
+Surprisingly I find this easier to read with than Simple.

 As I add more judgment fonts, I'll give them descriptions here.